igorkasyanchuk/rails_pdf/README.md

 - Doesn't insert any middleware into your app
 - Pub format is similar to slim

-It's uses https://github.com/RelaxedJS/ReLaXed tool, which is wrapper arround chromium headless.
+It's uses [ReLaXedJS](https://github.com/RelaxedJS/ReLaXed) tool, which is wrapper arround chromium headless.

+The idea of this gem is to separate logic of PDF creation from regular Rails views/controllers.
+Make it independent and easy to maintain.

 ## Template starters